-This essay was originally published at American Thinker on March 28, 2011 — 18 months ago!
-I’m re-posting it because as I see it, not a lot has changed in the year-and-a-half since I originally wrote it.
+This essay was originally published at American Thinker on March 28, 2011.
+I’m re-posting it because as I see it, not a lot has changed since I originally wrote it.

 The White House and their media flunkies have been spinning the not-exactly-a-war in Libya, the a-lot-more-than-ordinary-protests in Egypt, Yemen, Bahrain and Syria and the general unrest in other Muslim nations in the Middle East as the embodiment of a yearning for democracy and self-determination.

 It seems odd that this same sort of activity, when seen on the Mall in Washington, and involving as many as one million Tea Party activists, who aver that they too are seeking democracy and self-determination, is described as being “Astroturf” and is being directed by shadowy figures who are manipulating poor rubes who have no idea who will really benefit from their sacrifices.

 These authoritative voices, who describe the not-exactly-a-war in Libya as a “kinetic military action,” tell us that the people of the Middle East have had enough of dictatorial regimes and yearn for the same thing America enjoys, which is a representative government and democratic reforms.

 Why would they want that?

 Americans think that the desire for democracy is somehow innate in the DNA of all humans.
 Two hundred and thirty-five years ago, thirteen of the British colonies in North America banded together to gain their independence.
 Was this after millennia of being subject to an absolutist, authoritarian government?
 No, not really.
 Was George III a tyrannical monarch?
 Of course he was.
 But why didn’t America, with only a monarchy as a governmental model, do something so radical as to create a democratic republic to replace that monarchy?